Fermi polaron in atom-ion hybrid systems

-The parameters $b$ and $c$ lock the potential depth and the effective repulsive short-range contribution, respectively.
+The parameters $b$ and $c$ are written in units of $r_{\star}=\sqrt{\left(2m_r C_4 /\hbar^2\right)}$ and $m_r^{-1}=m_{\mathrm{I}}^{-1}+m^{-1}$ the reduced mass and they lock the potential depth and the effective repulsive short-range contribution, respectively.
 In addition, this pair is chosen to match the $s$-wave scattering length when solving the low-energy two-body problem.
-The strength of the potential is parameterized by $C_4=\alpha e^2 / 2$ which depends on the atomic static polarisability $\alpha$ and $e$ is the elementary electrostatic charge.
-The relevant length and energy scales are defined by the competition between the kinetic and the potential interaction range, $r_{\star}=\sqrt{\left(2\mu C_4 /\hbar^2\right)}$, where $\mu^{-1}=m_{\mathrm{\downarrow}}^{-1}+m_{\uparrow}^{-1}$ is the reduced mass.
-The characteristic energy scale $E^{\star}=\hbar^{2}/2\mu r_{\star}^{2}$ is proportional to the height of the centrifugal barrier for any partial wave and sets the upper bound for the energy for isotropic $s$-wave partial wave.
-For alkali atoms, the range of the potential is very small with respect to the interparticle distance, namely $r_{\star}^{0} \sim k_{\mathrm{F}}^{-1}\ll n^{-1/3}$, being $k_{\mathrm{F}}$ the characteristic Fermi vector.
-Due to this separation of length scales, a simple yet powerful variational wave function known as \textit{Chevy} ansatz has been employed successfully to describe Fermi polarons with shorted-ranged interactions~\cite{Chevy2006}.
-However, ion-atom hybrid systems differ vastly because they lack a hierarchy of length scales, bringing new polaronic effects with respect to the neutral case.
-In fact, for typical atom-ion mixtures, the range of the potential oscillates from $1000a_{0}<r_{\star}<6000a_{0}$~\cite{Tomza2019Review}, which may be on the same order as the interparticle distance and hence, finite-range effects become prominent, introducing a complex interplay between the few-body and many-body physics.
-Recently, range effects turned out to be relevant also in the neutral case~\cite{pes21}; however, the strong atom-ion potential can heavily modify the density of the host bath around the ion~\cite{ast21} and therefore, the ion polaronic properties are modified due to the redistribution of the density (see Fig.~\ref{fig:fig1}), which is also altered by the ion presence, leading to non-trivial backaction effects.
-Due to these two effects, our aim in this work is to solve the many-body problem in Eq.~(\ref{eq:Hamiltonian}) by using quantum Monte Carlo techniques, which have been proven to be a powerful state-of-the-art method for studying both neutral and charged quasiparticles.\\
+The relevant length and energy scales are defined by the competition between the kinetic and the potential interaction range $r_{\star}$.
+The characteristic energy scale $E^{\star}=\hbar^{2}/2m_r r_{\star}^{2}$ is proportional to the height of the centrifugal barrier for any partial wave and it fixes the upper bound for the energy for isotropic $s$-wave partial wave.
+For alkali atoms, the range of the potential is very small with respect to the interparticle distance, namely $r_{\star} \ll k_{\mathrm{F}}^{-1} \sim n^{-1/3}$.
+Because of this separation of length scales, a simple yet powerful variational wave function known as the "Chevy ansatz" has been employed successfully to describe Fermi polarons with short-range interactions~\cite{Chevy2006}.

+Ion-atom hybrid systems differ significantly from Fermi polarons with short-ranged interactions due to the absence of a hierarchy of length scales, introducing new polaronic effects compared to the neutral case.
+For typical atom-ion mixtures, the range of the potential~\cite{Tomza2019Review} can be comparable to the interparticle distance, making finite-range effects prominent and leading to a complex interplay between few-body and many-body physics.
+Such range effects have also recently been shown to be relevant in the neutral case~\cite{pes21}.